ActioPtyLtd/datapipes-pipescript/README.md

 }
 ```

+Refer to [Expressions](#expressions) to get a better understanding to what is possible.

 ### Task Assert
 To assert that the incoming DOM meets your criteria using an expression (using a task called *task_assert*), you will need the following definition:
 ```